Dagaon

 Dagaon is a village in Kamrup district of Assam, India.
 It is situated on the north bank of the Brahmaputra River.

 Transportation

 Dagaon is near National Highway 31, Baihata Chariali-Guwahati The road lies to the west and is well-connected to nearby towns and the city of Guwahati through various modes of transport.
 From this location, prominent institutions such as AIIMS Guwahati, IIT Guwahati, and Gauhati University can be reached within less than an hour via the aforementioned National Highway.
-Furthermore, the surrounding area of Dagaon is witnessing notable industrial growth, making it a region of rising significance.
-It also offers a unique blend of rural and urban lifestyles, striking a balance between traditional living and modern development.
+The surrounding area has experienced industrial growth and contains a mix of rural and urban land use.